JacobSwansen/Web-forms/README.md

 Regarding CSS, I picked up that a lot easier.
 Once again staying organized helped me be able to avoid problems and work more efficiently.
 I learned the syntax of selector, declaration, declaration, or HTML and Element, then property and value.
 I personally liked using the inline method and the cascading flow of things, but I also used the internal and external style sheets as well.

 Overall, practicing the codes ultimately helped me catch on to better ways to do things and has helped me become familiar with a lot of these practices.
 Building upon the language has been the most beneficial practice I have done.
-For both assignments, learning about the flow of a web page and survey